-The effective tax rates for the first quarter of fiscal years 2018 and 2017 were a provision of 24.1% and 39.0%, respectively.
-In the first quarter of fiscal year 2018, we recorded an income tax provision of \$3.8 million compared to \$4.4 million in the first quarter of fiscal year 2017.
-The effective tax rate in the first quarter of fiscal year 2018 was lower than the effective tax rate in first quarter of fiscal year 2017 primarily due to the reduction in U.S. based losses for which no tax benefit is recognized.
+The effective tax rates for the third quarter of fiscal years 2018 and 2017 were a provision of 19.5% and 15.7%, respectively.
+In the third quarter of fiscal year 2018, we recorded an income tax provision of \$3.3 million compared to \$5.7 million in the third quarter of fiscal year 2017.
+The effective tax rate in the third quarter of fiscal year 2018 was higher than the effective tax rate in third quarter of fiscal year 2017 primarily due to lower pretax book income and the mix of regional earnings.

-Our effective tax rate in the first quarter of fiscal year 2018 differs from the statutory federal income tax rate of 35% primarily due to a valuation reserve against our deferred tax assets and certain undistributed foreign earnings for which no U.S taxes are provided.
+Our effective tax rate in the third quarter of fiscal year 2018 differs from the statutory federal income tax rate of 35% primarily due to a valuation reserve against our deferred tax assets and certain undistributed foreign earnings for which no U.S taxes are provided.
 As a result of the valuation reserves that we maintain against our U.S. based deferred tax assets, our effective tax rate is subject to extreme volatility depending on the changes in our U.S. profitability in relation to total income from continuing operations before income taxes.

-We intend to indefinitely reinvest all of our unremitted foreign earnings, and as a result, have not provided U.S. taxes on these earnings.
+We intend to indefinitely reinvest all of our unremitted foreign earnings and, as a result, have not provided U.S. taxes on these earnings.
 We currently do not need these earnings to support our U.S. operations.
 If these unremitted foreign earnings are needed for our U.S. operations or can no longer be permanently reinvested outside the U.S., we would be required to accrue and pay U.S. taxes on these earnings.
+Some proposals in "The Tax Cuts and Jobs Act" would require us to pay taxes on foreign earnings that would create volatility in our future cash taxes and tax rates.
+Although it is too early to understand the final impact, under current proposals we would expect to have a cash tax liability on our cumulative unremitted foreign earnings.